-1. Diverse and inclusive teams create more unlikely ideas
+1. Diverse and inclusive teams create more unconventional ideas

 Ideas aren’t created out of thin air.
 They’re created by people — by teams of people.
-And the more diverse these teams are along many dimensions—culture, ethnicity, gender, sexuality, age, experience level, educational background, expertise, etc.—the more likely they are to draw inspiration from seemingly unrelated places.
+And the more diverse these teams are along many dimensions (culture, ethnicity, gender, sexuality, age, experience level, educational background, expertise, etc.), the more likely they are to draw inspiration from seemingly unrelated places.
 These idea combinations lead to more unlikely — and more innovative — ideas.
-Let’s look at an example.

 2. Diverse teams are better at making decisions

-What my team at Medici sees constantly in our client engagements is that when teams increase their level of difference, they increase their chances of selecting an idea that ends up being game-changing.
+When teams increase their level of difference, they increase their chances of selecting an idea that is game-changing.
 Why is that?
 Because diversity of thought stretches a team in ways that can be uncomfortable, but effective.
-It raises their ambition level on what they believe they can accomplish and redefines the parameters that they otherwise operate within when they’re working in homogenous teams.

 3. Diverse teams are better at making innovative ideas happen